 Combating the "Network Requirement" Myth

 One of the most insidious tactics used in the auto glass industry is the subtle implication by insurance adjusters that a customer *must* use a specific national chain because they are "in-network."
-When a customer files a glass claim online, the digital interface often routes them seamlessly into the scheduling software of a massive franchise, making it appear as if there are no other options.
+When a customer files a glass claim online, the digital interface often routes them smoothly into the scheduling software of a massive franchise, making it appear as if there are no other options.

 This practice borders on steering, which is heavily regulated and often illegal, depending on the state.
 However, the damage is done at the psychological level.
 The customer believes that if they use their local independent shop, their insurance won't cover the bill or they will be forced to pay completely out of pocket and wait months for reimbursement.